shashankgpt98/Cloths_Predictior/ReadMe.md

-## The use of this project is to clissify cloths.
+## The use of this project is to classify cloths.
 ## Technology used:
 1.Python
 2.Tensorflow